Looking at what to do in Cancun, Mexico? From visiting Chichen Itza to exploring Tulum, check out my Cancun travel guide packed full of things to do!

 If you want to see Tulum and Coba all in a day, then I’d really recommend this tour that takes you to the best sites in the region.
 You also get to visit one of the lesser known cenotes too!

-Isla Mujeres is without a doubt one of the most popular day trips in Cancun.
+Isla Mujeres is without a doubt one of the most popular day trips from Cancun.

 Just 45-minutes off the coast, Isla Mujeres is a little island with pristine beaches and palm trees.